koljah-de/e1000e-dkms-debian/README.md

 ---

-## Install and build the dkms kernel module only
+## Install and build the DKMS kernel module only

-If you want to use the dkms kernel module only (works with all Linux distributions) run:
+If you want to use the DKMS kernel module only (works with all Linux distributions) run:
 ```
 cp -r e1000e-dkms/usr/src/e1000e-<x.x.x.x> /usr/src/
 dkms add -m e1000e -v <x.x.x.x>